 This is a really simple and easy way of thinking about Unified Communications; you have all of these systems at your fingertips, seamlessly integrated into one easy to use interface.

-Similarly, with Apple products (a touchy subject for some), you can seamlessly integrate your iPhone, iMac and iPad accessing each from the other.
+Similarly, with Apple products (a touchy subject for some), you can seamlessly integrate your iPhone, iMac, and iPad accessing each other.

 You’ve got it, Unified Communications.

 Benefits of Unified Communications